agnynureza/sagara-test-BE/README.md

 the goal of these task are to create CRUD API, auth JWT and upload picture

 ## setup
-1. go mod tidy
+1. use dockerfile to create docker image
-2. env already set then type `go run main.go`
+2. type ```make docker.fiber``` to build and run
-3. Hit the Server to test Health `localhost:5000/api/v1/health` and
+3. Hit the Server to test Health `localhost:5000/api/v1/health`
 4. let's Rock !! 🚀

 ### Tasks